NetMQ/NetMQ.ReactiveExtensions/README.md

 publisher.OnNext(42); // Sends 42.
 ```

-If we want to run in separate processes:
+If we want to run in separate applications:

 ```csharp
 // Application 1